Krotoa: Baptism and marriage

 In May 1665, they left to the Cape and went to Robben Island, where van Meerhof was appointed superintendent.
 The family briefly returned to the mainland in 1666 after the birth of Eva's third child, in order to baptise the baby.
 Van Meerhof was murdered in Madagascar on 27 February 1668 on an expedition.

 After the death of her husband came the appointment of a new governor, Zacharias Wagenaer.
-Unlike the governor before him, he held extremely negative views toward the Khoi people, and because at this point the Dutch settlement was secure, he didn't find a need for Eva as a translator anymore.
+Wagenaer held deeply racist views of the Khoisan people, and as Dutch settlement grew more secure in the region, Krotoa's skills as a translator were no longer needed.

 Later years in exile

-She returned to the mainland on 30 September 1668 with her three children.
+Krotoa returned to the mainland on 30 September 1668 with her three children.
 Suffering from alcoholism, she left the Castle in the settlement to be with her family in their kraals.
-In February 1669 she was imprisoned unjustly for immoral behavior at the Castle and then banished to Robben Island.
+In February 1669, she was imprisoned unjustly for immoral behavior at the Castle and then banished to Robben Island.
 This was likely the result of the strict anti-alcohol laws the VOC had passed to govern the local population after they introduced higher proof European liquors.
-One of Van Riebeeck's nieces, Elizabeth Van Opdorp, adopted Krotoa's children after she was banished.
+One of van Riebeeck's nieces, Elizabeth van Opdorp, adopted Krotoa's children after she was banished.
 She returned to the mainland on many occasions, only to find herself once more banished to Robben Island.
-In May 1673 she was allowed to baptise a child on the mainland.
+In May 1673, she was allowed to baptise a child on the mainland.
 Three of her children survived.
 She died on 29 July 1674 in the Cape and was buried on 30 September 1674 in the Castle in the Fort.
 However, roughly a hundred years later, her bones were removed to an unmarked grave.

 Legacy

-Pieternella and Salamon, Eva's two youngest children from her marriage to van Meerhof, were taken to Mauritius in 1677.
+Pieternella and Salamon, Krotoa's two youngest children from her marriage to van Meerhof, were taken to Mauritius in 1677.
 Pieternella, who was known as Pieternella Meerhof or Pieternella van die Kaap, later married Daniel Zaaijman, a VOC vegetable farmer from Vlissingen.
 They had four sons and four daughters, one of whom was named Eva, and the family moved back to the Cape in 1706.
 Their granddaughter, Engela Catharina Zaaijman, married Abraham Peltzer Jr, son of Abraham Peltzer Sr, a VOC soldier from Hamburg, Germany and Elizabeth van den Berg.

-Krotoa's descendants would later include the Peltzers, the Krugers, the Steenkamps and other Afrikaner families.
+Krotoa's descendants would later include the Peltzers, the Steenkamps and other families.

 After her death, Krotoa's story would not be deeply explored for nearly two and a half centuries.
-Instead attention was mostly put on white European women who came to South Africa on missionary expeditions.
+Instead, attention was mostly put on white European women who came to South Africa on missionary expeditions.
 It was not until after the 1920s that her story become a part of South African history.

 In 2016, on the anniversary of the 350th commemoration of the Castle, descendants of Krotoa conducted a ceremony to return her spirit to the Castle in the Fort.

+In 2019, the exoplanet WASP-62b was officially named Krotoa as a part of 2019 NameExoWorlds.

+On 20 May 2023, Stellenbosch University renamed the RW Wilcocks building to Krotoa as part of the institution’s commitment to inclusivity.